rotki/rotki/docs/usage_guide.rst

 In order to limit the querying only to selected addresses instead of all the eligible ones you can go to the "Select Accounts" and click on the module you are interested in (3).
 The module address selection (4) for this module should be visible.

-Search for each address you are interested and then select each one from the dropdown menu.
+Search for each address you are interested in and then select each one from the dropdown menu.
 The selected addresses should be visible in the same way as the modules above.
 To remove an address you need to press the (x) button at the end of the entry.

 If no addresses are selected for a module this means that rotki will check all the eligible addresses which can add to the total query duration and considerably slow down retrieving data from the app.